Lettings policy

 • to ensure the majority of council properties are let to customers in the reasonable preference groups

-• to assist households with a need to remain in, or move to, a particular locality of the city
+• to assist households with a need to remain in, or move to, a particular locality of the city subject to availability of properties in that area

-• to ensure effective use of social housing stock by reducing under occupation of social housing in Leeds, and reducing voids times by enabling properties to be advertised while on notice
+• to ensure effective use of social housing stock by reducing under-occupation of social housing in Leeds, and reducing voids times by enabling properties to be advertised while on notice

-• to increase the supply of properties available to let by advertising lettings by Registered Providers and private landlords who participate in the Leeds Rental Standard
+• to increase the supply of properties available to let by advertising lettings by registered providers and private landlords who participate in the Leeds Rental Standard

 • to encourage customers to consider a variety of housing options by providing information on alternative options such as mutual exchange or low cost home ownership